A Facet Enumeration Algorithm for Convex Polytopes: Introduction

 Noticing that the dual problem of a vertex (resp. facet) enumeration problem is the facet (resp. vertex) enumeration problem for the same polytope where the input and output are simply interchanged, Bremner, Fukuda and Marzetta \cite{bfm98} pointed out that the vertex enumeration methods can be used for the facet enumeration problem.
 They suggested using a primal-dual approach proposed in \cite{fr94} that includes two purely combinatorial algorithms for enumerating all faces of a d-polytope based on the combinatorial vertices' description and some information on edges.
 Very recently, Avis and Jordan \cite{aj18} published a scalable parallel vertex/facet enumeration code.
 Avis and Jordan's paper is also a good source to find the related works.

-In this paper, we consider the facet enumeration problem for convex polytopes.
+In this paper, we consider the facet enumeration problem without using duality of the vertex enumeration.
+To our best knowledge, this is the first ``direct'' method which avoids converting back and forth primal and dual problems.
 Given the vertices of a convex polytope, the idea is to first find all edges of the polytope, which provides a vertex/edge diagram that connects any vertex to its neighbor vertices.
-The information is stored in a matrix $\D$.
-For any vertex, using matrix $\D$, one can create a tree with depth of $d$.
-If vertices in a path of the tree from root vertex to end vertex form a hyperplane, one can check if all vertices in $\mathcal{V}$ are in the half space defined by the hyperplane.
+The information is stored in a matrix $\D$, which can be represented as a connected tree.
+For any vertex, using matrix $\D$, one can create a branch with depth of $d$.
+If vertices in the branch of the tree from a root vertex to an end vertex form a hyperplane, one can check if all vertices in $\mathcal{V}$ are in the half space defined by the hyperplane.
 If the answer is true, the hyperplane contains a facet of the polytope, otherwise, it does not.
 Repeating these steps for all vertices will find all half spaces whose intersection forms the polytope.
-Using the duality between the vertex enumeration problem and facet enumeration problem, we expect that this method can also be used to solve the vertex enumeration problem with some minor tweaks.
+Using the duality between the vertex enumeration problem and facet enumeration problem, we expect that this method can also be used to solve the vertex enumeration problem with some minor tweaks but that is not the purpose of this paper.

-The remainder of the paper is organized as follows: Section 2 provides details of the proposed algorithm.
-Section 3 discusses the complexity of the algorithm.
+The remainder of the paper is organized as follows: Section 2 discusses the edge detection.
+Section 3 provides details of the proposed algorithm.
 Section 4 presents some numerical examples to show the effectiveness and efficiency of the algorithm.
 Concluding remarks are summarized in Section 5.
+All mathematical proofs are placed in the Appendix.